Partially capped frames: what to do?

-It’s that time of year when we look at partially filled, partially capped honey frames and say, “Now what?”
-Here is a question I received last night:
+At this time of year, we often look at partially filled, partially capped honey frames and wonder, “Now what?”
+For example, I received this question last night:

 Before I could give this person a competent answer, it would be helpful to know four more things: